rust-lang/book/second-edition/src/ch16-03-shared-state.md

 `lock` *returns* a smart pointer called `MutexGuard`.
-This smart pointer implements `Deref` to point at our inner data, and also has a `Drop` implementation that releases the lock automatically when `MutexGuard` goes out of scope, which happens at the end of the inner scope in Listing 16-12.
+This smart pointer implements `Deref` to point at our inner data, and also has a `Drop` implementation that releases the lock automatically when `MutexGuard` goes out of scope, which happens at the end of the inner scope in [Listing 16-12][Listing-16-12].
 This way, we don’t risk forgetting to release the lock and blocking it from use by other threads, because it happens automatically.